Howl-O-Scream 2015 featured seven haunted houses, roaming hordes of scare actors, a special show, and other evil surprises for its 16th season.

-The final returning house was Dead Fall: Thirst for Blood, announced on August 4, 2015.
-Unearthed: Scarlett’s Revenge was announced along with other event details on August 12.
+The final returning house was Dead Fall: Thirst for Blood announced on August 4, 2015.
+Unearthed: Scarlett’s Revenge was announced along with other event details including VIP upgrades on August 12.

 Having announced all the houses for the event, the following week saw a different sort of release from the park, asking for guests’ input on which former evil icon from past Howl-O-Scream events should be brought back for a photo op during the event.
 The choices in the Facebook poll were the Death Jockey from Howl-O-Scream 2007, the Raven Twins from Howl-O-Scream 2008, or Trickster from Howl-O-Scream 2012.
 In early September, the results were in with guests choosing to see the Raven Twins again.

-The Shop of Horrors opened for the season at Marrakesh Market on September 2, 2015.
+The Shop of Horrors opened for the season in Marrakesh Market on September 2, 2015.
 This was a new location for the shop, which had previously been located in the Sahara Trading Company store for the past several seasons.

-Along with the array of Howl-O-Scream and Halloween themed apparel, souvenirs, and decor, the Shop of Horrors also offered collector cards in a series called Darkheart’s Games of Skills.
-In addition to the cards, the park offered an online exclusive Scarlett’s VIP Scream Box with special extras.
+An array of Howl-O-Scream and Halloween themed apparel, souvenirs, and decor were offered at the Shop of Horrors.
+The park also offered an online exclusive Scarlett’s VIP Scream Box with special extras.

 In an article in the Orlando Sentinel in early October, the comparison between Universal Orlando’s Halloween Horror Nights and Howl-O-Scream was made, with each having its stronger and weaker points.
 In the end, the writer gave the win to Howl-O-Scream 2015, but noted the slight edge “was by the severed finger of a zombie.”

-Part of the marketing for Howl-O-Scream 2015 included a series of “field reports” that were released over the course of July and August.
+Some of those posts included “field reports” that were released over the course of July and August.
 Along with being on the AURA website, they were also released through the Howl-O-Scream website and social media accounts.
 The video field reports gave fans a glimpse of what the new house, Unearthed: Scarlett’s Revenge, would hold.
 The first was released on July 16, 2015: